 VantageScore Solutions was founded in 2006 by the three major credit bureaus—Experian, TransUnion, and Equifax—as a competitor to the Fair Isaac Corporation, the people behind the widely used FICO score.
 Taking a more holistic approach to calculating your three-digit score, the latest credit scoring model, VantageScore 4.0, was introduced in 2017.

 “It’s unusual and uncommon that a new scoring system presents itself as meaningfully different than scoring systems from other credit score developers,” says credit expert John Ulzheimer, who previously worked with both FICO and Equifax.
 “This one fits that bill for a couple of reasons.”

-Here’s what to expect with the new VantageScore credit scoring system—and what it means for your credit score.
+Here’s what to expect with the VantageScore credit scoring system—and what it means for your credit score.

 “It’s such a departure from scoring systems [that just look] at the one snapshot in time,” says Ulzheimer.
 “It tells a story about whether someone just paid off a balance because he’s out applying for something, or whether that someone pays off the balance in full every month the majority of the time.”

 With this in mind, how far ahead do you need to clean up your credit before applying for a mortgage or loan?
 “I used to say 30 days,” says Ulzheimer.
 “I can’t really give that advice anymore.”
 With trended data going back years, paying off your balance to boost your score the month before applying won’t fool anyone.
 Neither will increasing your credit limits so that you’re using a smaller percentage of your available credit than before.
 “If you’re somebody who has debt and is going to apply for a car loan, mortgage, or credit card, and you’re able to pay a significant amount fairly soon before the application, it won’t help you as much as it would in the past,” says Matt Schulz, senior industry analyst for CreditCards.com.
 Under the new system, your score reflects your history of debt, even if you’ve got less of it at the moment.